iu0v1/attar/README.md

 }
 ```

-For more information refer to pkg doc.
+For more information refer to pkg doc http://godoc.org/github.com/SpiritOfStallman/attar.